Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Super Sample Rate
 -----------------

 The term Super Sample Rate strictly means the processing of more than one sample per clock cycle.
-Because the AIE is a vector processor, almost every operation is SSR by this definition, making it superfluous.
+Because the AI Engine is a vector processor, almost every operation is SSR by this definition, making it superfluous.
 Therefore, in the AI Engine context, SSR is taken to mean an implementation using multiple computation paths to improve performance at the expense of additional resource use.

 .. _SSR_OPERATION_MODES: